Superconvergence of the Strang splitting when using the Crank-Nicolson scheme for parabolic PDEs with Dirichlet and oblique boundary conditions: Introduction

+As seen in~\cite[Theorem 4.2 and Theorem 4.4]{Lar91}, for the simplified case where $f$ and $b$ are both zeros in~\eqref{eq:parabolic}, that is for $\partial_t u(x,t)=Au(x,t)$, second order convergence results for A-stable methods (see~\cite[Chapter IV.3]{Hai10}) usually require $u_0\in\mathcal{D}(A^2)$.
+In contrast, L-stable methods are second order convergent outside a neighbourhood of the origin even if $u_0\in L^p(\Omega)$.
+The Crank-Nicolson scheme, although it is not L-stable but only A-stable, is second order convergent outside a neighbourhood of the origin for $u_0\in \mathcal{D}(A)$ (see~\cite[Theorem 2.1]{Han99}).
+Maximal parabolic regularity of A-stable Runge-Kutta methods is studied in~\cite{Lub16}.
+To the best of our knowledge, there exists no result in the literature which proves already that the Crank-Nicolson scheme is second order convergent outside a neighbourhood of the origin when applied to a nonlinear parabolic problem with inhomogeneous boundary conditions and an initial condition $u_0\in\{u\in W^{2,p}(\Omega)\ ;\ Bu = b \ \mbox{on}\ \partial\Omega \}$.

-where $A$ is the restriction of the operator $D$ to the set of functions satisfying the homogeneous boundary condition $Bu(x)=0$ on the boundary $\partial\Omega$ and where $r(z)=(1+\frac{z}{2})/(1-\frac{z}{2})$ is the stability function of the Crank-Nicolson scheme.
-As a direct consequence of this formula, we observe that the splitting~\eqref{eq:StrangfDfcn} recovers exactly stationary states, i.e. if $\partial_t u(x,t)=0$ for all $t\geq 0$, then $u_n=u_0$ for all $n$.
-This is an ideal property of Runge-Kutta methods for the long-time behaviour of parabolic problems, where the solution often converges to some stationary state, which is, in general, not verified for partitioned Runge-Kutta methods and for splitting methods.
-We also provide numerical experiments in the case where $f$ depends on the solution $u$ and observe that the splitting method~\eqref{eq:StrangfDfcn} remains second order convergent in this case.
+This is a direct consequence of the convergence result of the splitting~\eqref{eq:StrangfDfcn} since for $f=f(x)$, the splitting with Crank-Nicolson~\eqref{eq:StrangfDfcn} is equal to the Crank-Nicolson scheme~\eqref{eq:CN} applied to the whole problem~\eqref{eq:parabolic}.

+We also provide numerical experiments in the case where $f$ depends on the solution $u$, in which case the splitting~\eqref{eq:StrangfDfcn} is different from the Crank-Nicolson scheme, and observe that the splitting method~\eqref{eq:StrangfDfcn} remains second order convergent in this case.
 Note also that the superconvergence property does not hold for the other splitting methods given by $u_{n+1}=\phi_\frac{\tau}{2}^{D,CN}\circ\phi_\tau^f\circ\phi_\frac{\tau}{2}^{D,CN}(u_n)$ nor does this splitting preserves stationary states for $f=f(x)$.